 Slightly different from anger, irritability is having a general tendency to be easily frustrated or impatient.
 Sometimes, irritability causes people to lash out at others, which can put a strain on personal and work relationships.

 Constant anger and irritability can be bad for a person’s health, resulting in problems such as high blood pressure, headaches, ulcers, and other conditions.

 For most Veterans, anger and irritability do not interfere with day-to-day life.
 However, if the signs and symptoms associated with anger and irritability are affecting your work, relationships, or activities, or they seem to be happening all the time, it could be a sign of underlying issues that need to be addressed.

 If I’m experiencing anger or irritability, what can I do about it right away?

-- Taking a time out—Walk away from the situation and give yourself time to calm down
+- Taking a timeout.
+Walk away from the situation and give yourself time to calm down.

-- Maintaining a regular sleep schedule—A good night’s sleep can help you handle situations during your day
+- Maintaining a regular sleep schedule.
+A good night’s sleep can help you handle situations during your day.

-- Exercising regularly—Physical activity can improve your mood and help you sleep better
+- Exercising regularly.
+Physical activity can improve your mood and help you sleep better.

 Talking with your family and friends about your anger and irritability can be a good first step.
 They may be able to provide support and help you find resources that are right for you.
 You can also begin letting people know about the types of situations that irritate you or make you feel angry to prevent negative situations before they occur.

-Take the next step – Make the connection.
+Take the next step to connect with care.